-15.1.
+- 15.1.
 The following provides more detailed information relating to the principal policy in the Local Plan regarding planning obligations which is Policy LP12.
 It will also be relevant to mitigate the effects of development under the policies outlined below:

-LP9 - Health and Wellbeing
+- LP9 Health and Wellbeing

-LP11 - Meeting Housing Needs
+- LP11 Meeting Housing Need

-LP13 - Transport
+- LP13 Transport

-LP15 - Community Facilities
+- LP15 Community Facilities

-LP20 - Green Infrastructure Network
+- LP20 Green Infrastructure Network

-LP26 - Open Space, Sports and Recreation Facilities
+- LP24 Creation of New Open Space, Sports and Recreation Facilities

-LP28 - Sustainable Urban Extensions
+- LP28 Sustainable Urban Extensions

-The policies outlined above can be viewed in the Local Plan which is available on the Central Lincolnshire website.
-16
+The policies outlined above can be viewed on the Central Lincolnshire website.
+19